ajayadarsh/athletic-performance-rugby-powerbi/README.md

 | **Z-SCORE**   | Standardised performance score based on team distribution |
 | **PERCENTILE** | Percentile ranking of the athlete compared to the team |

+The dataset can be found in `/data/Peak Power.pbix/`

 ---

 ## **Tools & Technologies**